Florence Warden: Life

 In 1911, Warden, her husband, and her two daughters were living together in three rooms in Maida Vale, when G. E. James was described as an actor, Warden as a writer, and their daughters as music students.
+Her attempts to reignite her career as a playwright were unsuccessful.

 In 1920, The House on the Marsh was turned into a silent movie, The House on the Marsh.

 After her death in 1929, Warden was buried as Florence James in the Brompton Cemetery.